 An off-road jack is designed to handle challenging trail conditions and modified vehicle geometry that stems from larger wheels and suspension lifts.
 These are essential pieces of off-roading and overlanding equipment.

-The stock scissor jack that comes with many Jeeps and other trucks and SUVs will prove inadequate in many situations.
+The stock scissor jack that comes with many Jeeps and other trucks and SUVs will prove inadequate in many situations, particularly when dealing with tall vehicles or challenging off-road recovery situations.
 Replacing it with a more robust jack should be one of your first pieces of off-road gear.

 Below, we’ll cover the various kinds of jacks typically used off-road and how to choose a jack for your adventures.
 For what it’s worth, we typically carry two jacks when on the trail: a Hi-Lift jack and a bottle jack.

 A quick warning, never get under your vehicle when it is supported by only a jack.

 A number of factors need to be considered when choosing an off-road jack, including its weight capacity, lift range, size and weight of the jack, and your expected use cases.
 Cost is also a factor, of course, and you’ll have to weigh that along with other factors when choosing a jack.